-Risks related to the acquisition strategy
+Risks related to the acquisition and disposal strategy

-For the purpose of its development, the Company intends to make selective acquisitions of property assets.
-It cannot guarantee that such acquisition opportunities will arise, nor that acquisitions will achieve the expected profitability.
+For the purposes of its development and as part of its new financial strategy, the Company plans to carry out selective sales of property assets (the oldest assets).
+It cannot guarantee that such disposal opportunities will arise, nor that disposals will achieve the expected price.

-Such acquisitions involve a number of risks related to (i) conditions in the property market, (ii) the presence of multiple investors in this market (iii) asset prices, (iv) the rental yield potential of such assets, (v) the effects on the Company's operating results, (vi) the involvement of executives and key personnel in such transactions, and (vii) the discovery of problems inherent in such acquisitions such as the presence of hazardous or toxic substances, or environmental or regulatory problems.
+Such disposals involve a number of risks relating to conditions on the property market, the presence of a sufficient number of investors in this market, the impact on the Company's operating results, the involvement of executives and key personnel in such transactions and the discovery of problems inherent in such disposals.